Chrisarev/purewebdev/README.md

 ------------------------
 PureWebDev is a personal blogging website for myself that is focused on vanilla HTML/CSS/JS web dev.
 It is also a place where I share useful resources and material for people who are new to web dev.

+PureWebDev is a web development blogging website focused on vanilla HTML/CSS/JS.
+There are posts made by myself as well as featured articles from other websites.

 Technology
 ------------------------
-*Front-end made with EJS templating engine. *Back-end made with Express.js. *Database used is MongoDB.
+*ront-end made with EJS templating engine.
+Back-end made with Express.js.
+Database used is MongoDB.

 License
 ------------------------